Sean Lavery (dancer): Post dance career

 Following his recovery, Lavery would visit his alma mater at San Francisco Ballet to attend the opening of its official ballet school where he would teach a series of successful classes.
 Returning to New York, he continued teaching at David Howard's school to great acclaim.
 Upon hearing of Lavery's classes, City Ballet's co-ballet master-in-chief Peter Martins invited him to teach company class.
 Following these initial classes, Lavery was appointed company teacher and later on balletmaster to the company and assistant to the ballet master in chief, specifically as the right-hand man of Peter Martins.
 During this time, he would choreograph his version of Romeo and Juliet for the company and serve as a faculty member of School of American Ballet, where he re-staged his original 1990 ballet Twinkliana for the SAB workshop in June 2007.

 Lavery retired from City Ballet and SAB in the fall of 2011.
 In 2012, in recognition of his service to SAB, he was awarded the Mae L. Wien Faculty Award for Distinguished Service.

-Following his retirement Lavery moved to Palm Springs, California, where he died February 26, 2018, of natural causes.
+Following his retirement Lavery moved to Palm Springs, California, where he died February 26, 2018, after a brief illness.